Virtual Consultations504-447-6000

 Last Will and Testament

 Your will is a legal document that directs who will receive your estate at your death, and it appoints a personal representative, called an executor, to make sure your wishes are carried out.
 Some property does not pass to beneficiaries under a will.
-For example, life insurance and some retirement accounts go to a named beneficiary through a beneficiary designation form.
+For example, life insurance and some retirement accounts will go to a named beneficiary through a beneficiary designation form.

-If a will has not been executed or is legally invalid, the laws of intestacy will apply to determine how a decedent's (the person who dies) estate is passed.
-Essentially, the state decides who inherits your estate.
-You may not be satisfied with the state's plan for the distribution of your assets following death, so a will is important.
+If a will has not been executed or is legally invalid, the laws of intestacy will apply to determine how a decedent's (the person who dies) estate is passed to their heirs.
+Essentially, the state will decide who will inherits an estate in these cases.
+You may not be satisfied with the state's plan for the distribution of your assets following death, so it is important to create a will.
+If you have established a nontraditional family relationship, have no close family, or are estranged from those who would be your intestate heirs, the execution of a will is even more critical, as failure to do so may result in the complete disinheritance of those you care for the most.

-In addition to accomplishing what you want with respect to the distribution of the estate, having a will that must be probated (as opposed to a living trust) affords the security of knowing that there will be court oversight of the management and distribution of the assets of the estate.
+In addition to accomplishing what you want with respect to the distribution of your estate, having a will that must be probated (as opposed to a living trust) can provide you with the security of knowing that there will be court oversight over the management and distribution of the assets of the estate.
+Gary Brown has helped hundreds of clients with wills, and he can help you execute your last will and testament in legal form and in accordance with your wishes as to whom you want to inherit your estate.

 Power of Attorney